ssilverman/QNEthernet/README.md

   `setDNSServerIP(ip)` before the three-parameter version.

 * `broadcastIP()`: Returns the broadcast IP address associated with the current local IP and subnet mask.
+If Ethernet is not initialized then this will return 255.255.255.255.
 * `dnsServerIP(index)`: Gets a specific DNS server IP address.
 This returns `INADDR_NONE` if the index not in the exclusive range, [0, `DNSClient::maxServers()`).